jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

-We will use PyTorch to form the connections between neurons, and snnTorch to create the neurons.
-First, we must initialize all of our layers.
+PyTorch is used to form the connections between neurons, and snnTorch to create the neurons.
+First, initialize all layers.

 ::